The Thrilling History of Mountain Biking: A Journey Through Time

 The first Mountain Bike championships

-The very first NORBA championship was a cross-country race held in 1984, at Eldora, Colorado (near Boulder), and won by the legendary Joe Murray, who later gave an immense contribution to the mountain biking world as a designer.
+The very first NORBA championship was a cross-country race held in 1984, at Eldora, Colorado (near Boulder), and won by the legendary Joe Murray, who later made an immense contribution to the mountain biking world as a designer.
 Women had to wait one more year to participate in the event, with Jacquie Phelan being the first women MTB champion in 1985.

 MTB in the Olympic Games